rewiring-nz/household-model/METHODOLOGY.md

 ### Scaling energy use by occupancy

-We derive average household energy use across different appliances through the Australian and New Zealand Residential Baseline Study 2021, published November 2022.[^1] However, household energy consumption does not scale linearly with the number of occupants.
+Household energy consumption does not scale linearly with the number of occupants.
 Shared resources and economies of scale mean that additional occupants do not proportionally increase energy usage.
 For example, a 1-bedroom apartment with two people living in it does not have twice the energy consumption as one person living in it.
 The ratio is likely to be lower, as some of the energy needs are shared (e.g. heating the living room, cooking 1 meal that is shared).

 Given that much of our energy consumption rates for each household appliances was based on averages from the Australian and New Zealand Residential Baseline Study 2021 (published November 2022), and given that the average New Zealand household has 2.7 occupants according to 2018 Census data ([Household size in New Zealand, Figure.NZ](https://figure.nz/chart/vdTbdOaKUE9zTKo3)), we needed to calculate a multiplier for the occupancy options given in the calculator.